Image SEO for Photographers and Other Visual Artists

 Some of them are even specialized on image content.
 Without a homepage you will always depend on third parties like

-Many images simply get censored because they show parts of the human body.
-So Flickr etc. are good to spread the word but not to represent you.
+Many images also simply get censored because they show parts of the human body.
+Flickr, 500px etc. are good to spread the word but not to represent you.

 Apply basic image SEO best practices on site to make people find your images on your website.